degray/Server-Scripts/README.md

 ## process-restarter.ps1
 Ability to monitor and restart processes based on arguments.
 Can auto discover processes provided a process name.

+1. Auto discover processes based off of process name
+2. Logging supported both normal and verbose (debug)
+3. Unresponsive check supported
+4. Can be run in persistent mode or one time mode
+5. Configurable interval time, unresponsive interations, and responsive check statuses

 Example Usage
 ```
 Discovering processes to watch: .\process-restarter.ps1 -inspectProcess ShooterGameServer.exe